 In the first instance of failure, the client tries to pause one stream (in this case video) of the presentation.
-This is disallowed for that presentation by the server.
+This is not allowed as this session is set up for aggregated control.
 In the second instance, the aggregate URL may not be used for SETUP and one control message is required per stream to set up transport parameters.

-This keeps the syntax of the Transport header simple and allows easy parsing of transport information by firewalls.
+This keeps the syntax of the Transport header simple and allows easy parsing of transport information by fi rewalls.